 Dr. Davidson holds a first class honours MSci undergraduate degree in Geoscience from Durham University (2006) and a Ph.D. in Planetary Science and Cosmochemistry from the Open University (2009).

-Dr. Davidson's expertise are not limited to chondritic meteorites; she has also performed research on a whole host of different sample types – from micrometeorites in ancient salt deposits, presolar grains in chondrites and interplanetary dust particles, volatiles in martian meteorites, and lunar basalts returned by the NASA Apollo missions.
+Dr. Davidson has performed research on a whole host of different sample types – from micrometeorites in ancient salt deposits, presolar grains in chondrites and interplanetary dust particles, volatiles in martian meteorites, and lunar basalts returned by the NASA Apollo missions.
 She has also worked on two missions; ESA’s European Student Moon Orbiter and NASA’s OSIRIS-REx Asteroid Sample Return Mission.

-To read more about my research interests click here.
+To read more about her research interests click here.

 Asteroid 117595 Jemmadavidson (formerly 2005 EG62) (2017)